 - Calculate your resting heart rate by taking your pulse when resting.
 An ideal time to do this is when arising in the morning.
-Example: Your resting heart rate might be 80 bpm.

-- Calculate your heart-rate reserve by subtracting the resting rate from the maximum rate.
 Example: 180 bpm – 80 bpm = 100 bpm.
 This is the number we’ll be working with to calculate your four heart rate zones for exercising.

 Calculating Your Goal Specific Target Heart Rate Zones

-(Reserve x 0.5) + Resting = Low end of Fat-Burning Zone
+(Reserve x 0.5) + Resting = Low End of Fat-Burning Zone

-(Reserve x 0.75) + Resting = High end of Fat-Burning Zone
+(Reserve x 0.75) + Resting = High End of Fat-Burning Zone

-Or in other words, you’ll take 50% of your reserve heart rate and add it to your resting heart rate to find the low end of this zone; you’ll also take 75% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your fat-burning zone.
+Or in other words, you’ll take 50% of your reserve heart rate, and add it to your resting heart rate to find the low end of this zone.
+You’ll also take 75% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Fat-Burning Zone.

-Aerobic zone: This is the zone to focus on when your goal is to increase aerobic endurance.
+This is the zone to focus on when your goal is to increase aerobic endurance.

-(Reserve x .75) + Resting = Low end of Aerobic Zone
+(Reserve x .75) + Resting = Low End of Aerobic Zone

-(Reserve x .85) + Resting = High end of Aerobic Zone
+(Reserve x .85) + Resting = High End of Aerobic Zone

-Take 75% of your reserve heart rate and add it to your resting heart rate to find the low end of this zone; you’ll also take 85% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Aerobic Zone.
+Take 75% of your reserve heart rate, and add it to your resting heart rate to find the low end of this zone.
+You’ll also take 85% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Aerobic Zone.

-(Reserve x .85) + Resting = Low end of Aerobic-Anaerobic Zone
+(Reserve x .85) + Resting = Low End of Aerobic-Anaerobic Zone

-(Reserve x .90) + Resting = High end of Aerobic-Anaerobic Zone
+(Reserve x .90) + Resting = High End of Aerobic-Anaerobic Zone

-Take 85% of your reserve heart rate and add it to your resting heart rate to find the low end of this zone; you’ll also take 90% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Aerobic-Anaerobic Zone.
+Take 85% of your reserve heart rate, and add it to your resting heart rate to find the low end of this zone.
+You’ll also take 90% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Aerobic-Anaerobic Zone.

-(Reserve x .90) + Resting = Low end of Anaerobic Zone
+(Reserve x .90) + Resting = Low End of Anaerobic Zone

-(Reserve x .100) + Resting = High end of Anaerobic Zone
+(Reserve x .100) + Resting = High End of Anaerobic Zone

-Take 90% of your reserve heart rate and add it to your resting heart rate to find the low end of this zone; you’ll also take 100% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Anaerobic Zone.
+Take 90% of your reserve heart rate, and add it to your resting heart rate to find the low end of this zone.
+You’ll also take 100% of your reserve heart rate, add it to your resting heart rate, and this will give you the high end of your Anaerobic Zone.

 Understanding The Best Heart Rate Zones